wattdepot/wattdepot.github.io/src/api/http.md

 * If start and end are supplied then returns the difference between the interpolated value at end and the interpolated value at start.
 * If gap is supplied, then the call checks to see that the measurements used to interpolate the value(s) are less than gap seconds apart.
 If they are not then an HTTP Status of 417 Client Error is return with the text explaining what the problem is.

+### GET /wattdepot/{org-id}/depository/{depository-id}/values/?sensor={sensor-id}&start={start-timestamp}&end={end-timestamp}&interval={interval-minutes}&value-type={"point" | "difference"}

+Calculate and return a list of interpolated values for the given sensor or sensor group from {start-timestamp} to {end-timestamp} at a sample period of {interval-minutes}.
+The value-type field indicates which type of Interpolated Value to return, point or difference.
+If {sensor-id} is a sensor group id then the values are summed for all the sensors in the group.

 ---------------
 ## Measurement Type

-See the [Measurement Type domain model description](overview/domainmodel#measurement-type) for details about this concept.
+See the [Measurement Type domain model description](../userguide/userguide.html#measurement-type) for details about this concept.

 ### GET /wattdepot/public/measurement-type/{measurement-type-id}